Negronii/MyNotes/front-end/interview/Interview-All-In-One.md

 me.eat('apple').sleep(1000).eat('banana').sleep(1000).eat('pear');
 ```
 - **Chainable Methods**: Achieved by returning the instance itself (`this`) from each method, allowing for a fluent interface where methods can be called sequentially on the same object.
 - **Asynchronous Execution**: Demonstrates the use of JavaScript's `setTimeout` to introduce execution delays, simulating sleep and showcasing asynchronous programming principles.
+The setTimeout in constructor initiates the asynchronous execution of the first task in the taskList, allowing for a delayed start of the queued actions.The first `this.next` actually starts when the synchronous code finishes, i.e. at `me.eat('apple').sleep(1000).eat('banana').sleep(1000).eat('pear');` line.

 ## Implementing a Custom EventBus